zaramichaela/AppDevelopmentProject/README.md

 The default username and password is ```Username``` and ```Password```

 ## DISCLAIMER AND CREDITS
 The log in, creation of new user accounts, the creation and displaying of doctors and the feedback and displaying of feedback were not done by me.
-They were done by my groupmates <b>Ong Zhen Han</b>, Karen Loh and Tan Sheng De.
+They were done by my groupmates <b>Ong Zhen Han</b>, <b>Karen Loh</b> and <b>Tan Sheng De</b>.
 They deserve full credit for their work :-)

 ## Contact Information
 If you need anything, feel free to email me at zarateo@gmail.com or 194123u@mymail.nyp.edu.sg